Risk of Ebola in U.S. Remains Low

 - exposure to infected animals (through blood, fluids, or meat)

-In what has been called the "biggest and most complex outbreak in history," more than 1,750 cases of Ebola have been diagnosed in Liberia, Guinea, Nigeria, and Sierra Leone since March 2014.
+The 2014 Ebola epidemic is the largest in history, affecting multiple countries in West Africa.
+According to the CDC, more than 8,000 cases of Ebola have been reported in Liberia, Guinea, Nigeria, and Sierra Leone as of October 8, 2014.
 With a mortality rate of more than 50 percent, the epidemic is the deadliest ever for the virus.
 The World Health Organization has declared an international public health emergency.
 [WHO outbreak updates]

 The U.S. Centers for Disease Control and Prevention (CDC) is working closely with the WHO to support health officials in the affected countries, including helping to strengthen screening at their airports to try to ensure the outbreak does not spread further.
-They have emphasized that the outbreak poses "little risk" to the general U.S. population, and health officials "are confident we would not have a spread of Ebola even if we were to have a case here."
+They have emphasized that the outbreak poses "little risk" to the general U.S. population.
 [CDC outbreak updates]

 UB Travelers: Avoid Travel to Affected Areas